 Under Section 119 of the Rural Fire Services Act 1997 (NSW), "all firefighting equipment purchased or constructed wholly or from money to the credit of the Fund is to be vested in the council of the area for or on behalf of which the firefighting equipment has been purchased or constructed".

 These Rural Fire Service assets are recognised as assets of the Council in these financial statements.

-Infrastructure, property, plant and equipment - current year impairments
+C1-6b Externally restricted infrastructure, property, plant and equipment